 To put that to the test, I ran the Asus ZenBook UX482 through our standard battery life test, looping a locally stored Full HD video across the primary display with maximum brightness, moderate volume and all battery-saving measures disabled.
 To give a heavier workload comparison, PCMark 10's gaming battery benchmark was also run.
 Here's how the Asus ZenBook UX482 compares:

 On the one hand, that's a decent set of figures for a laptop that is genuinely running two screens at once.
 On the other, there are other laptops – including some thinner and lighter options – that perform better in this regard.

 While the Asus ZenBook UX482 isn't quite as portable as some ultrabooks due to its size and heft, you at least won't be struggling with a huge power brick.
 Recharging is via the Thunderbolt 4/USB C ports on the side, with a suitably small charger to plug in when you need to top up its power.

 - Buy it if you have a genuine need for that secondary screen.

 - Don't buy it if you need a more usable keyboard or better battery life.

 There's a lot to like about the Asus ZenBook UX482.
-So many laptops are just tiny iterations on a core concept, stuffed with this year's model of processor and graphics chip, and not much else.
+So many laptops are just tiny iterations on a core concept, stuffed with this year's processor and graphics chip and not much else.

-You certainly can't accuse the Asus ZenBook UX482 of falling into that trap.
+You certainly can't accuse the Asus ZenBook UX482 of falling into this trap.
 It's something different, but like anything different, you do have to ask who it's best suited for.
 The compromises around the keyboard and travelling size aren't inconsequential, and that secondary display is really only useful if you've got need of a smaller secondary display on the go.
-It's not as though it's hard or expensive to add a second desk-bound display, after all.
+After all, it's not as though it's hard or expensive to add a second desk-bound display.

 Pricing and availability

-PriceThe Asus ZenBook UX482 retails in Australia with pricing starting from $2,999.
+PriceThe Asus ZenBook UX482 retails in Australia starting from $2,999.